-Choosing the right career path is one of the biggest decisions for many people.
+Choosing the right career path is one of the biggest life decisions for many people.
 You may end up switching career paths later on, but the one you choose at the very beginning often impacts your entire professional journey.

 Let’s start with the basics.

-What’s a career path?
+What’s a Career Path?